shaktilucifer/Erudite/README.md

-01/08 - Add hook for api calls and add typescript, eslint support 01/09 - Add constants file and spend time on wireframes and different workflows 01/10 - Display books searched using api as a list and add loading indicator
+01/08 - Add hook for api calls and add typescript, eslint support 01/09 - Add constants file and spend time on wireframes and different workflows 01/10 - Display books searched using api as a list and add loading indicator 01/11 - Exploring the api for faster info gathering
 TODO:
 -- cut down books shown in UI or use pagination
--- explore useMemo or try bulk data download
+-- Try bulk download